Franchising code amendments - dispute resolution

 As the Licensor you still own the property and retain the rights to the property, the Licensee is just granted the rights to use the property.

-A licence agreement will set out the "rules" that the Licensee must follow for example:
+A licence agreement will set out the "rules" that the Licensee must follow, providing clear guidelines and restrictions for the use and modification of your property.

-A distribution agreement is an agreement between a manufacturer and a supplier to distribute and/or sell the items manufactured.
+A distribution agreement is an agreement entered into between a manufacturer and a supplier that outlines the terms and conditions for the distribution and sale of the products that the manufacturer produces.

 Before preparing a licence agreement we will assess your business model to ensure that your business model is not caught by the Franchising Code of Conduct (the Code).